arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

   - ide-v2
 ---

-This user manual provides a comprehensive overview of the Stella, highlighting its hardware and software elements.
-With it, you will learn how to set up, configure and use all the main features of the Stella.
+This user manual provides a comprehensive overview of the Arduino Stella, highlighting its hardware and software elements.
+With it, you will learn how to set up, configure and use all the main features of the Arduino Stella.

 ![ ](assets/hero-banner.png)